petab1te/gamercade-rapier2d/README.md

-# Gamercade Rust Template
+# Gamercade Rust Template with Rapier

-A way to get up and running with [Gamercade](https://gamercade.io) quick and easy.
+A way to get up and running with [Gamercade](https://gamercade.io) with Rapier quick and easy.
 Comes bundled with the [gamercade_rs](https://crates.io/crates/gamercade_rs) crate.

 This project is already configured to output the `.wasm` binaries via the `.cargo/config` file.